 We'll ascend Tokyo Skytree, the world's highest free-standing broadcasting tower for panoramic views of the city, then enjoy the rest of the day at leisure or on an Optional Experience where a professional stylist will dress you in a traditional Japanese kimono.
 (B)

 Journey back in time this morning during a visit to the peaceful UNESCO-listed Gokayama, a mountain village set amidst five valleys.
 Admire the unique construction of the local Gassho-zukuri wooden houses that have been built without the use of nails with steeply sloped thatched roofs to prevent snow from building up on them.
-Later Dive Into Culture observing local artisans making washi paper and trying your hand at making your own.
+Later observe local artisans making washi paper and trying your hand at making your own.
 This MAKE TRAVEL MATTER® Experience contributes to the sustainability of this small business.

 Then, continue to Kanazawa and take a short walk through the Omicho market and enjoy an insider's view of everyday life in a busy coastal town.
 Next, visit the gardens of Kenroku-en, shaped over a hundred years before continuing with a visit to a Local Specialist to learn the secrets of painting gold leaf.
 Stay overnight in Kanazawa.
 (B) Stay: Kanazawa Tokyu